bluelinklabs/ctzn/docs/permissions.md

 The following permissions are defined:

+## `ctzn.network/perm-admin`

+Special permission indicating the user is an admin and has access to all permissions.

 ## `ctzn.network/perm-community-ban`

 A role with this permission can remove, ban, and unban members from a community.